GeorgePara61/Barley-Sieving/README.md

 Data from step (17) are being saved in the same format.
 Data from step (14) are also being saved.

 When there is no obvious way to exit a window (button, mentioned keybind) close the window via the window's X top right.
+Always use english on the keyboard for the keybinds to work.

 The scaling factor is acquired by drawing a line (left click + drag) on the scale bar of the image and inputting the real length of that bar (press Set Length on the bottom left).
 Then the division (real length (units))/(line length (pixels)) gives the scaling factor.
-Pressing shift locks the line horizontal.
+Pressing shift locks the line horizontally.
 Panning the image (right click + drag) and zooming is also available (bottom left).
 Press accept on the bottom right to continue.
 The info bar might not show up when the window opens.
 Pan the image in that case.

 Pre-processing follows these steps:
 1) Gaussian Blur: